Unwinding Pendle positions with expired Principal Tokens

 As such, when executing a Close or Repay for Pendle positions with expired PTs, the recipe will:

-4. The debt si repaid with the debt asset.
+The debt is repaid with the debt asset.

 This provides users with positions that have expired PTs a time and cost-efficient way of unwinding their position in a single transaction.